R1fdh4n/AD-SOC-Home-Lab/README.md

 Register an account at <a href="https://idp.login.splunk.com/signin/register">Splunk</a> <br>
 Download and install <a href="https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html">Oracle VM VirtualBox</a>

-- Local Operating System: 'Windows' Workstation or any Linux OS.
+- Local Operating System: `Windows` Workstation or any Linux OS.
-- Security Monitoring: We will install 'Sysmon' on both of the Windows instances for detailed system activity logging.
+- Security Monitoring: We will install `Sysmon` on both of the Windows instances for detailed system activity logging.
-- Log Forwarding: We will install 'Splunk Universal Forwarder' on both of the Windows instances for log forwarding.
+- Log Forwarding: We will install `Splunk Universal Forwarder` on both of the Windows instances for log forwarding.
-- Log Analysis: We will utilize 'Ubuntu Server' to host 'Splunk Server'.
+- Log Analysis: We will utilize `Ubuntu Server` to host `Splunk Server`.
-- Active Directory: One of the Windows servers will serve as our Active Directory domain controller.
+- Active Directory: One of the Windows servers will serve as our `Active Directory` domain controller.
 Install and configure Active Directory Domain Services on this server.

  ## Installation